The Internal Bar Strength (IBS) Indicator [Trading Strategies + Video]

 We are not oracles, and we are sure some traders can improve the strategy.
 Do you have any ideas on how to improve it?

-If so, please comment below or drop us an e-mail.
+If so, drop us an e-mail.

 Similar Posts